-For the year ending 30 June 2019, Cash and cash equivalents were used as the balancing account after accounting for the net cash movement from all other transactions in the financial year.
-As the construction of the new terminal was completed during the 30 June 2020 year, the cash balance has now been set at the estimated level required to carry out IAA activities.
-The balancing account for the 30 June 2020 year has now become the interest bearing loans, on the basis that funds would be borrowed from funding providers to finance asset programs not covered by operating surpluses.
+The balancing account for the Statement of Financial Position is the interest bearing loans, on the basis that funds would be borrowed from funding providers to finance asset programs not covered by operating surpluses.
 Receivables and other current assets, other than cash, are individually analysed, to transaction line level, to ascertain the correct allocation.
 Individual fixed assets, as opposed to asset classes, are individually analysed to ascertain correct allocation.
 As well as being allocated between the Identified Airport Activities sub-categories some assets also have an appropriate portion excluded being allocated to non-Identified Airport Activities.
 As stated above depreciation, amortisation and any losses on disposal or other write-downs are allocated as per the allocation of the underlying asset.
 Regarding land the airport has been divided into sectors based on use/purpose and appropriate allocation methodologies devised for the individual sectors.

-The sectors utilised for the aerodrome reserve land are consistent with those established for valuation purposes by registered valuers Seager & Co.
+The sectors utilised for the aerodrome reserve land are consistent with those established for valuation purposes by registered valuers Duke & Cooke Limited.